AIENGINE/Aws_Microservices_Demo/README.md

         export DB_HOST=127.0.0.1 <br>
         export DB_PORT=5433 \# later used to access port with port forwarding <br>
         export DB_NAME=postgres <br>
-    Now launch the app in the same terminal, here it is assumes that launching app locally works while launching from analytics directory:
+    Now launch the app in the same terminal, here it is assumed that launching app locally works while launching from analytics directory:

         python app.py